Brazilian cruiser Imperial Marinheiro: Shipwreck

+The shipwreck of the Imperial Marinheiro and the heroic fishermen Bernardo and Antonio Pedro, who distinguished themselves so much in saving lives (Revista Illustrada, 1887).

 On 5 September 1887, Imperial Marinheiro departed Rio de Janeiro on a mission commissioned by the Hydrographic Department.
 The objective was to probe the Marajó bank, located in Abrolhos, in response to requests from France.
 These requests were motivated by reports of French packet boats touching areas at risk to navigation in that region.

 In the early hours of 7 September, the ship sank two miles from the mouth of the Doce River, near Regência Augusta, in Espírito Santo.
 A longboat with 12 crew members was launched into the sea in search of help.
 They looked for the skipper of Barra do Rio Doce, José da Rocha de Oliveira Pinto, who went to the scene of the accident with rescue equipment.
 However, due to the darkness, they could do nothing to help.
 As daylight arrived, the wreckage of the ship scattered across the beach, and several survivors were clinging to it.
-For five hours, a battle against the raging sea raged, resulting in the rescue of the remaining survivors via a cable strung by fihserman Bernardo José dos Santos between the beach and the wrecked hull on the rocks.
+For five hours, a battle against the raging sea raged, resulting in the rescue of the remaining survivors via a cable strung by fisherman Bernardo José dos Santos between the beach and the wrecked hull on the rocks.

 Bernardo José dos Santos, known as Caboclo Bernardo, and other people involved in the rescue managed to save hundreds of men, including several notable officers who would later stand out in the navy, such as Índio do Brasil, Francisco de Matos, Calheiros da Graça and others.
 Bernardo swam to the sunken ship and managed to establish a connection with the coast, thus enabling the rescue of many castaways.
 His contribution was recognized and applauded.
 However, the tragedy also had its human cost, with the loss of 14 lives.
 The cause of the sinking was the subject of various speculations, with hypotheses that included compass variation, calculation or observation errors.
 In his defense, commander Pereira Pinto claimed that the accident occurred due to the strong current, an explanation that raised doubts and debates about the circumstances that led to the sinking of the ship.